manateelazycat/lsp-bridge/README.md

 # lsp-bridge

-The goal of lsp-bridge is to implement the fastest LSP client in the Emacs ecosystem.
+The goal of lsp-bridge is use multi-thread technology to implement the fastest LSP client in the Emacs ecosystem.

-Using Python multithreading techniques, lsp-bridge builds a high-speed cache between Emacs and the LSP server, ensuring that Emacs never gets stuck while providing a smooth and seamless code completion experience.
+Advantages of lsp-bridge:
+1. Blazingly Speed: Isolates LSP request waiting and data analysis to an external process, preventing Emacs from getting stuck due to delays or large data triggering garbage collection
+2. Remote Completion: Built-in support for remote server code completion, with various login methods such as passwords and public keys.
+Supports tramp protocol and SSH multi-level bastion host jumping
+3. Out-of-the-box Experience: Ready to use immediately after installation, no additional configuration required.
+No need to tinker with frontend completion or backend integration for multiple configurations
+4. Multiple Server Integration: Can simultaneously use multiple LSP servers to serve the same file.
+For example, Python can have Pyright for code completion and Ruff for diagnostics and formatting
+5. Flexible Customization: Customizing LSP server options is as simple as using a JSON file, allowing different projects to have different JSON configurations with just a few lines of rules

 <img src="./screenshot.png">